 quit claim deed.

-(c) All moneys received from the sale or mortgage of real property under this
+(c) All moneys received from the sale of real property under this

 (d) The administrator is authorized to enter into any agreements and execute